jolkdarr/eclipse-color-theme/ESOF-docs/report5.md

 * Rita Carvalho - up201304918@fe.up.pt

 ##Introduction

+This report aims to describe the development of a new feature, exposing it's development process from it's identification, the identification of the components that implement the feature, and the submission by a pull request of the feature.

+##Identification of a feature

+Eclipse Color Theme has issues in its github repository that represent hints of features to implement and some bugs that have been detected throughout the development process.
+In addition to this repository, Eclipse Color Theme has a website that allows us to develop new themes to add to the project.
+It was in the repository issues that we found a feature that we found accessible in terms of complexity, given the time available, and quite opportune.
+The issue we chose was//TODO

+##Identifying components that implement the feature

 The goal of this last assignment is to evolve a feature in the selected project and document how the process taken to evolve the feature (that is, document the change impact analysis and feature evolution)